Thursday, February 28, 2013

 9.)
 This is what democracy looks like

-To drafters of the Park Service regulations, who are charged to preserve protect and defend the shrubbery, a lawn may on balance be more pleasing than a protest, or more "culturally appropriate".
+To drafters of the Park Service regulations, who are charged to preserve protect and defend the shrubbery and the Constitution, a lawn may on balance be more pleasing than a protest, or more "culturally appropriate".
 To the drafters of our Bill of Rights, a protest is the first mark of freedom, for which they gave their lives and fortunes.
 This is an appropriate reminder, a re-enactment if you will, in the nation's capitol, of our nation's heritage.

 No. 95-5393: Friends of the Vietnam Veterans Memorial v.
 Kennedy